Murciegalo/useful-scripts/readme.md

 ## Useful Scripts

-A collection of bash scripts to help developer in their dayly working.
+A collection of bash scripts to help developer in their daily working.

 ### General Scripts